borisputerka-zz/updatecontext/README.md

 # Installation and usage

-> **Info**: This plugin is not yet in [krew-index](https://github.com/kubernetes-sigs/krew-index) repository.
-Please use installation as described below
+> **Info**: This plugin is not in [krew-index](https://github.com/kubernetes-sigs/krew-index) but for convenience I added krew manifest as installlation option..

 1. Install plugin
     * using krew manifest in this repository